-Many people, both men and women, had welcomed Prohibition.
+Many people had welcomed Prohibition.
 They thought it would improve life.
-But over time most people came to realize that that it was impossible to enforce it well.
+But over time most people came to see that it was impossible to enforce it well.

-A large proportion of the population had come to oppose it.
+So many millions of people had come to oppose it.
 And many were both hated it and took pride in violating and flaunting it.
-On the other hand, there was enormous profit to be made by those who illegally produced and sold illegal alcohol.
-The large profits led to widespread corruption of law enforcement and elected officials.
+On the other hand, there was enormous profit to be made by those who illegally produced and sold alcohol.
+The large profits led to widespread corruption of police and elected officials.
 And Prohibition promoted organized crime, gangsterism, and violence.

 Repeal Sentiment Grew

 Attempting to enforce Prohibition cost two-thirds of of the entire amount of money the federal government spent on law enforcement.
 That did not include the enormous costs faced by state and local governments.

 So Prohibition didn’t simply fail.
 It caused many very serious problems.
-So people voted three to one in favor of Repeal.
+People voted three to one in favor of Repeal.

-Surprisingly, many people today support neo-prohibition ideas.
+Yet many people today support neo-prohibition ideas.
 They also strongly defend the many remains of Prohibition that continue.
 In fact, almost one in five US adults favor favor prohibition today.